purvitrivedi/image-editing-app/README.md

 **Styling**: I LOVE the styling for this website.
 Even though the little touches (like the filter animation on homepage) are time consuming -- It's satisfying and worth it to present a well-designed app!

+## Key Learnings

+* Python Fundamentals: As this was my first project using Python, I had the opportunity to really solidify my understanding in it.
+* Canvas: An extremely powerful JS tool that I had never used before.
+I look forward to playing around with it more in the future.
+* React Hooks: After making two React apps, React Hooks introduced a new way of working.
+I really enjoyed using it and will continue to use it in future projects.

 ## Future Improvements

 **Histogram Filter**: Our histogram filter needs work as it's quality is completely dependent on the image uploaded by the user.

-**User Login & Profile**: The backend for this is all ready, so we could easily make an instagram or pinterest like profile page.
+**User Login & Profile**: The backend for this is all ready, so we could easily make an Instagram or Pinterest like profile page.